deependujha/projects-that-i-want-to-work-on/.github/benchmark/greet.md

 👋 Hey @{{username}}!

-✅ Your benchmark request has been received and is now in the queue.
+✅ Your benchmark request has been received and is now in the queue for pr: #{{prNumber}}.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/51d7d5ee-f66f-45a3-b662-7c253dd4982b" alt="animated"/>